-Advice for Beginning Writers: Why Take a Writing Program Course at NU?
+Why Take a Writing Program Course at NOrthwestern?

 Excellent writers enjoy a strong advantage in every field, from the arts and humanities, to the social, natural, and applied sciences.
 For this reason, you can expect that writing projects—essays, lab reports, and senior theses to name just a few—will constitute a significant portion of your work at Northwestern, and that the demands placed on your writing will increase as you advance in your studies.

 Sometimes, however, these new writing challenges take students by surprise.
 Students who were praised for their work in high school or college may be startled when their work does not meet the exacting standards of their current courses.